-An order was made on March 20, 2020 under the Emergency Management and Civil Protection Act (the “Order”) which may provide some relief to those civil litigants running up against limitation periods and other procedural time limits (see our blog on this topic).
+An order was made on March 20, 2020 under the Emergency Management and Civil Protection Act (the “Order”) which may provide some relief to those civil litigants running up against limitation periods and other procedural time limits.
 However, the Order may have unintended consequences for the construction industry.

 The Order suspends the operation of,

 - Any provision establishing a limitation period; and

 - Any provision establishing a period of time within which any step must be taken in a proceeding, or intended proceeding.

 The suspension invoked by the Order is retroactive to March 16, 2020 and lasts for the duration of the emergency that was declared by the province.